 May 14, 2014, Maaleh Adumim

-I stopped "following" this person as there is only so much I can take.
+I stopped "following" this person as there is only so much fluff I can take.

-Then I say a posting for a seminar by IKI/EDA Instructor Des Brown.
+Then I say a posting by an IKI Instructor in South Africa.
 He posted a video of a woman being attacked in a parking line.
-And let me tell you something, I am judging this woman and the woman who answered her phone at the Emergency Center.
+And let me tell you something, I am judging this woman and the woman who answered her phone call at the Emergency Center.

 Yes, I will judge.

 The video begins in a dark parking lot.
 There is only one car in the lot.
 It appears to be night.
-The woman enters her car and sees a "suspicious" character.
+The woman enters her car and sees a "suspicious" character just walking around randomly.
 She calls Emergency services and explains the problem.

 The Lady at the center asks the woman in the car to describe the man.
 Then she tells the woman to stay in her car and lock the door.
-The woman in the car cannot find her keys and begins to panic.
+The woman in the car is of course nervous and she cannot find her keys; she begins to panic.

 The lady at the Emergency centers says, "do not worry, we have your location, we are sending someone over".